 If you have been involved in a motor vehicle accident and have questions about the Minor Injury Cap in Alberta, Ahlstrom Wright is here.

 Ahlstrom Wright has offices in Sherwood Park, AB and Yellowknife, NWT

 Psychological Injuries in Alberta:

-In terms of psychological injuries, only the least severe conditions will be capped.
-For example, mild depression or anxiety that arises from a whiplash injury and which resolves once the whiplash injury is healed will now be capped.
-Psychological injuries that persist for an extended period of time, and/or psychological conditions that do not resolve when the physical injuries heal would not be capped.
+The regulations regarding psychological injuries state that only the least severe conditions will be capped.
+For instance, if a person develops mild depression or anxiety from a whiplash injury.
+If the symptoms of depression and anxiety resolve when whiplash injury has healed, the mild depression and anxiety will be capped.
+However, psychological injuries that persist for an extended period of time, and/or psychological conditions that do not resolve when the physical injuries heal would not be capped.

 It is important to note that these amendments do not apply to accidents that occurred before June 1, 2018.
-For all accidents prior to June 1, 2018, the old rules would still apply, and TMJ injuries would fall outside of the Minor Injury Cap.
+For all accidents prior to June 1, 2018, the old rules would still apply.
+This means TMJ injuries would fall outside of the Minor Injury Cap.
 Similarly, psychological conditions arising from car accidents prior to June 1, 2018 would not be capped.

-The law surrounding minor injuries in Alberta motor vehicle accidents is constantly changing.
-If you have question about the Minor Injury Cap, please call one of Ahlstrom Wright’s personal injury lawyers.
+The law surrounding minor injuries in Alberta motor vehicle accidents is constantly changing, however, Ahlstrom Wright is here to help.
+If you have a question about the Minor Injury Cap, please call one of Ahlstrom Wright’s personal injury lawyers.